 To practice self-compassion, try to validate, comfort, soothe, protect, provide, or motivate yourself.
 Next, consider the three components of self-compassion.
 Then, treat yourself like you'd treat a loved one.

-💕Consider what you need right now:
+💕Consider which version of self-compassion you need right now:

 💕Notice if you are judging, isolating yourself, or over-identifying.
 Try remembering self-kindness, common humanity, and mindfulness (the three components of self-compassion).

 💕Treat yourself like you'd treat a friend or a child in a loving way.

 To dive deeper into the three components of self-compassion, let's break each down into their opposites and how you can counteract the negative effects by using self-compassion.

 Self-kindness means showing yourself care and respect regardless of your situation.
 The opposite of self-kindness is...

 - Are you being critical?